cbonoz/frame24/README.md

 Discover and launch collaborative experiences with other Farcasters.

 FrameJam is a frame app that uses ranked indexes of Farcast users to find trending individuals connected to you and globally.
-Open a live stream video cast connection request directly from the page.

 Built for the Frameworks 2024 hackathon.